weaponsforge/vitexperiments/docs/CODING_STYLE.md

 ### 📐 General Coding Guidelines

+- Use **`LF` (Line Feed)** as the line ending format for all code and other files to ensure consistency across environments and platforms.
 - Use **arrow functions** instead of traditional function declarations when defining functions and methods.
 Only use `function()` definitions for specific cases.
 - Follow **camelCase** for naming variables, files, and folders.
 - Always define the **types** of function parameters and return values.
 Use TypeScript **interfaces** or **types** for generic parameters when applicable.